thuvu17/Slackify/doc/design/slackify-endpoint.md

     users.PASSWORD: fields.String,
 }
 ```
-- Output:
-  1. JSON response containing a list of current users.
-  2. JSON response indicating success or failure in adding a user.
+- Output: JSON response indicating success or failure in adding a user.
-- Methods: GET, POST
+- Methods: POST
-- Description:
-  - GET: Returns a list of all users.
-  - POST: Adds a new user.

 ### DelUser EP:
 >Deletes a user by email.